-Israel has garnered its reputation as "Start-Up Nation" due to its vibrant entrepreneurial and tech scene, with a lot of start-up activity is centered in and around Tel Aviv, Israel's business and start-up capital.
+Israel has garnered its reputation as "Start-Up Nation" due to its vibrant entrepreneurial and tech scene, with a lot of start-up activities centered in and around Tel Aviv, Israel's business and start-up capital.
 The city plays host to many technology meet-ups and business conferences, boasting a thriving arts scene as well as a very open and diverse society.

 With more than 4,000 start-ups in the country, there will be plenty of internship opportunities available across diverse industries at NOC Israel.You’ll get first-hand exposure to companies doing cutting edge work in software development, telecommunications, e-commerce, medical diagnostics, biotech, as well as alternative energy and cleantech, among other fields.
 During your internship, you will also be studying part-time at our partner universities, Interdisciplinary Center (IDC) Herzliya as well as Tel Aviv University.